python/devguide/committing.rst

     svnmerge.py merge -r 42

-This will try to apply the patch to the current patch and generate a commit message.
+This will try to apply the patch to the current branch and generate a commit message.
 You will need to revert ``Misc/NEWS`` and do a new entry (the file changes too much between releases to ever have a merge succeed).
 Once your checkout is ready to be committed, do::

     svn ci -F svnmerge-commit-message.txt

-This will commit the bacport along with using the commit message created by ``svnmerge.py`` for you.
+This will commit the backport along with using the commit message created by ``svnmerge.py`` for you.

 If it turns out you do not have the time to do a backport, then at least leave